JaxkDev/koth/README.md

  Any issues should be reported in that repository if the extension crashes.

 ## Known Bugs:
- - Floating Text Particles will appear in every world but at same position, disable floating_text_particles if this is a issue for your server setup.
+ - Floating Text Particles will appear in every world but at same position, disable floating_text_particles if this is an issue for your server setup.

-To report bugs please make a issue over on [github](https://github.com/JaxkDev/koth/issues/new) and please *follow the template!*
+To report bugs please make an issue over on [GitHub](https://github.com/JaxkDev/koth/issues/new) and please *follow the template!*

 ## Credits:
 _Developer:_ JaxkDev